NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

 Yes, before the TEC-7700 series defibrillators were allowed for sales in Japan, Nihon Kohden had incredibly gone on to launch another Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004.
-Why was the need to launch the TEC-5500 series when it was crystal clear the TEC-7700 series application with Regulatory Authority would take time for approval?
+Why was the need to launch the TEC-5500 series without Regulatory Authority approval for the TEC-7700 series?
 This made the urgent launch of TEC-5500 highly suspicious and illogical.

 This was the series later found to have Acti-Biphasic waveform flipped vertically upside down from that of the TEC-7700 series and it was happening right before Japan MHLW granted approval for the TEC-7700 series.